data-iitd/proactive/README.md

 ## Execution Instructions
 ### Dataset Format
 We have also provided a dataset used in the paper.
-For any new dataset, you need to structure it to different files containing the POI details and the mobility details of the users as follows:
+For any new dataset, you need to structure it to different files containing the action sequences and the sequence goals as follows:
 ```
 test_ev.txt test_go.txt test_ti.txt train_ev.txt train_go.txt train_ti.txt
 ```